xgagandeep/Synthetic-Data-Generator/README.md

 - **Google Colab Integration**: Easily train the model using Google Colab with seamless Google Drive integration for saving checkpoints and generated images.
 - **Streamlit Web App**: Provides an interactive web interface to generate and download synthetic images on demand.
 - **Model Persistence**: Save and load trained models for continued training or deployment.

+-----------Deployed Version is not working but the code works on local machine. when loading Final_model.keras file, it shows that the file not found and if i use .h5 extension then it gives me another error but the same code works flawlessly locally.
+If anyone knows how to solve this let me know.
+Thanks --------------

 ## Architecture